On this page:

 Moving from Elementary to Secondary School

-Hear from two members of a secondary school support team, a Guidance Counsellor and a Special Education Resource Teacher (SERT), as they explain the supports available in secondary school and the pathways students can explore as they transition into high school.
+In this video, a Guidance Counsellor and a Special Education Resource Teacher (SERT) share the supports available in secondary school and the pathways students can explore as they transition into high school.

 Accommodations